 Professor Holba studies rhetoric, communication ethics, and philosophy of communication in relation to the human condition and in the context of mediated environments.
 Her research and teaching interests focus on the intersection of philosophy of communication and philosophical leisure, communication ethics, and mindfulness/contemplative pedagogies.
 Professor Holba has served the National Communication Association (NCA) in the areas of the Philosophy of Communication Division and the Communication Ethics Division in a variety of capacities that include division chair (Communication Ethics 2010-2011).
 She has also chaired interest groups in the Eastern Communication Association (ECA) in the areas of Philosophy of Communication and the Rhetoric and Public Address.
 Additionally, Professor Holba has a unique interest in the case of Lizzie Borden; she is a presenter with the New Hampshire Humanities Council where she travels around the state to present her program, Lizzie Borden Took an Axe, or Did She?
 She is the Editor-elect for Qualitative Research Reports in Communication, serving a three year term beginning 2014.

-Transformative leisure: A Philosophy of Communication. (forthcoming in 2013, Marquette University Press).
+Transformative leisure: A Philosophy of communication.
+(2013, Marquette University Press).

 An Overture to philosophy of communication: The carrier of meaning.
 (2012, co-authored with Ronald C. Arnett at Duquesne University; Peter Lang Publishing).